yoember/yoember.github.io/index.md

 });
 ```

-We download here all records from the server.
+In the route above, we retrieve all the library records from the server.

 ``` javascript
 // app/routes/libraries/new.js